 Now I block in the values (lightness or darkness), using the same mix but adding some Titanium White for more opacity.
 Even in the darkest areas, it is still very thin!
 At this stage I want to nail down the values so that in the next phase I can think about colour alone.

 For skin tones, I use a very light wash of Cadmium Red and Cadmium Yellow Light, with Venetian Red and Titanium White added to alter temperature (Venetian Red is ideal here as it's so easily pushed warm or cool).
 I keep more saturated colours near the shadow transition edges.

-This article was originally published in issue 01 of Paint & Draw magazine, buy it here.
+This article was originally published in issue 1 of Paint & Draw magazine (opens in new tab), the magazine offering tips and inspiration for artists everywhere.
+Buy back issues of Paint & Draw here. (opens in new tab)